utkarsh-devops/Devops-Documents/VSFTPD-Installation-Steps.md

 		rsa_private_key_file=/etc/ssl/private/ssl-cert-snakeoil.key

-3) Now we need to create ftp user with its home directory.
+4) Now we need to create ftp user with its home directory.

     useradd -d {path_of_home_directory} -m {username}

-4) Cahnge the ownership of the files.
+5) Cahnge the ownership of the files.

     chown -R username:username {path_of_home_directory}

+6) Your chroot directory must have 555 permissions. root can’t have write permissions for this directory.

+    chmod -R 555 {path_of_home_directory}

-5) Make all necessary changes within the "files" subdirectory
+7) Make all necessary changes within the "files" subdirectory

-Then, as always, restart:
+8) Then, as always, restart:

     sudo service vsftpd restart